 Describe Your Expat Experience

 I mentioned earlier that there is a large expat contingent here in Bali and, in particular, Sanur.
 Some have business interests, others are retired.
 Some have lived here for a long time, others not so long.
 But something that stands out for me is friendship and the willingness to accept others into their community.
 They are quick to share information and to help each other out, include you and take you on face value no matter where you are from.

 If you had to Describe Bali in Three Words, what would they be?

 What do you miss back in Australia?

-Besides the obvious, being my family & friends that I do miss terribly, I have to be honest & say that right now there is not a lot that I crave or miss from home.
-I am under no illusions that I am still in the honeymoon period & under the spell of a new & intoxicating life here, so perhaps ask me this question again in a year or two!
+Besides the obvious, being my family and friends who I do miss terribly, I have to be honest and say that right now there is not a lot that I crave or miss from home.
+I am under no illusions that I am still in the honeymoon period and under the spell of a new and intoxicating life here, so perhaps ask me this question again in a year or two!